almondtools/xrayinterface/README.md

 You want to learn about the advantages of XRayInterface over pure Java reflection?
 Then see [here](XRayInterfaceVsJavaReflection.md).

-Maybe you are interested in some advances examples
+Maybe you are interested in some advanced examples

 * on [opening a sealed class](OpeningASealedClass.md)
 * on [handling Singletons](HandlingSingletons.md)